Strong support in recruitment

 Warehousing infrastructure is on high priority for the government.
 Based on the ongoing development of road infrastructure in the suburban belt, measures are being taken to build integrated logistics hubs across the national highways and expressways.

-This infrastructure is under construction and will be operational within next five years across the industrial corridor of the country, including the states of Delhi, Haryana, Rajasthan, Maharashtra, Madhya Pradesh, and Gujarat from the west side of India, and West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu from the east.
+ion and will be operational within next five years across the industrial corridor of the country, including the states of Delhi, Haryana, Rajasthan, Maharashtra, Madhya Pradesh, and Gujarat from the west side of India, and West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu from the east.

 Realization of the benefits of these developments will be over the next ten years, as these projects will generate employment for residents and as a result, will assist in decongestion of cities plagued by job-related population migration.